Puerto Rico and the U.S. Virgin Islands

 The U.S. Customs and Border Protection (CBP) has implemented enhanced security procedures for small boat arrivals.
-This increased enforcement posture requires physical reporting to a designated local CBP office when returning from foreign ports or locations for a face-to-face inspection, unless enrolled in an alternative inspection program that would allow arrival reporting by phone.
+This increased enforcement posture requires physical reporting to a designated local CBP office when returning from foreign ports or locations for a face-to-face inspection, unless enrolled in an alternative inspection program that would allow arrival reporting by app or phone.

-Pleasure Boat Clearance procedures
+Pleasure Boat Clearance Procedures

 Clearance procedures for pleasure boats arriving at the United States from foreign port include: